-As of December 31, 2018 and June 30, 2019, we had cash and cash equivalents of \$91.8 million and \$72.9 million, respectively.
+As of December 31, 2018, we had cash and cash equivalents of \$91.8 million.
 We primarily generate cash and cash equivalents from the sale of our equity securities, including from the sale of our Series B redeemable convertible preferred stock, and to a lesser extent from cash received from our collaboration and license agreements.

-In August 2018, we completed the private offering of 5,154,632 shares of our Series B redeemable convertible preferred stock at a price of \$17.46 per share.
+In August 2018, we completed a private offering of 5,154,632 shares of our Series B redeemable convertible preferred stock at a price of \$17.46 per share.
 The net proceeds from the offering were \$84.5 million.